-If you are not getting paid the minimum wage, you can try raising the issue with your employer.
+If you have not been paid the minimum wage, you can try raising the issue with your employer.
 If there has been a mistake, an informal chat can be the quickest way to resolve it.

 It can help if you:

 - show a copy of any calculations from the National Minimum Wage and Living Wage calculator on GOV.UK

 - show other evidence, for example a copy of your payslips or employment contract

 - say what you'd like to happen to resolve the issue

 If a minimum wage issue cannot be resolved informally, you can make a formal complaint to your employer.
 This is called 'raising a grievance'.

 If you are not able to resolve the issue with your employer and feel you need to take things further, you can contact the Acas helpline.